 Head to the North Unit for the First Day.
 From here you can drive the park road that leads through the park.
 There are several hiking trails you can also visit.

-Visit: Be sure to check out Cannonball Concretions and the unusual rock formats.
-Stopping at the various Overlooks especially River Bend (and the cool CCC Shelter) and also Oxbow Overlook which is at the end of the road.
+Visit: Check out Cannonball Concretions and the unusual rock formats.
+Stop at the various Overlooks, especially River Bend (and the cool CCC Shelter) and Oxbow Overlook, which is at the end of the road.
 Usually there is a ranger here to give advice as well.

 Hike: Sperati Point Trail or Achenbach Trail (if you are ok with the distance).